-10.11.1 Placement of structures on Lots.
-For properties in the Shoreland Overlay District, including all properties within the SP, RR, HD, WC, WCR or G districts the following lists the required setbacks.
+10.11.2 Placement of structures on Lots.
+For properties in the Shoreland Overlay District, including all properties within the SP, RR, HD, WC, WCR or G districts, the following lists the required setbacks.
 When more than one (1) setback applies to a site, structures and facilities shall be located to meet all setbacks.

-(1) Structure and On-site Sewage System Setbacks (in feet) from Ordinary High-Water Level
+1. Structure and On-site Sewage System Setbacks (in feet) from Ordinary High-Water Level

-Classes of Public Waters Setbacks Structures - Unsewered Structures - sewered Sewage Treatment System
+Classes of Public Waters Structures - Unsewered Structures - Sewered Sewage Treatment System

 Lakes

 Natural Environment 150 150 150

 Recreational Development 150 150 150

 Rivers

 Tributary Streams 150 150 150

-(2) Additional Structure Setbacks.
+2. Additional Structure Setbacks.
 The following additional Principal and Accessory Structure Setbacks apply, regardless of the classification of the waterbody.
-Unless specifically exempt by this Article 10
+Unless specifically exempt by this [Article X](#)

-Setback From Setback (in feet) 1.
-Top of bluff 30 2.
-Unplotted cemetery 50 3.
-Right-of-way line federal, state, or county highway 20 4.
-Right-of-way line of a town road, public street, road, or a private road easement 20 5.
+Setback From Setback (in feet)

+Top of bluff 30

+Unplotted cemetery 50

+Right-of-way line federal, state, or county highway 20

+Right-of-way line of a town road, public street, road, or a private road easement 20

 Side yard Structure setbacks (measured from the lot line to the building side wall) 25

+Rear yard structure setback 100

-- (3) Bluff Impact Zones.
-Only stairways and landings, can be placed within bluff impact zones built in a manner that ensures control of soil erosion demonstrated in a plan produced by a licensed engineer. - (4) Uses Without Water Oriented Needs.
-Uses without water-oriented needs must be located on lots or parcels without public waters frontage, or, if located on lots or parcels with public waters frontage, must either be set back double the normal ordinary high water level setback or be substantially screened from view from the water by vegetation or topography, assuming summer, leaf-on conditions. - (5) A guest cottage must not cover more than seven hundred (700) square feet of land surface and shall not exceed fifteen (15) feet in height. - (6) Recreational Vehicles and Camping. - (A) General. - (1) All recreational vehicles (RV) must be designated to operate on roads without a special permit and must have a current license.
+3. Bluff Impact Zones.
+Only stairways and landings can be placed within bluff impact zones built in a manner that ensures control of soil erosion demonstrated in a plan produced by a licensed engineer.
+4. Uses Without Water Oriented Needs.
+Uses without water-oriented needs must be located on lots or parcels without public waters frontage, or, if located on lots or parcels with public waters frontage, must either be set back double the normal ordinary high water level setback or be substantially screened from view from the water by vegetation or topography, assuming summer, leaf-on conditions.
+5. A guest cottage must not cover more than seven hundred (700) square feet of land surface and shall not exceed fifteen (15) feet in height.
+6. Recreational Vehicles and Camping - A. General - i.
+All recreational vehicles (RV) must be designated to operate on roads without a special permit and must have a current license.
 These provisions apply to all recreational vehicles, including fish houses (wheel houses) that are licensed as such.
-April 1 to November 1? - (2) RV's must meet all principal structure setback requirements for the zone they are located in. - (3) Any occupied RV, including one that is intermittently occupied between April 1 and November 1 of any calendar year shall meet domestic sewage disposal requirements in accordance with Pine County sewage standards and standards of this ordinance. - (4) Any occupied RV, including one that is intermittently occupied between April 1 and November 1 of any calendar year shall obtain a permit from the Town or is in violation of this code. - (5) A property within the Shoreland District may have up to one occupied RV with permit. - (6) A property within the Shoreland District may have up to one RV stored at the property, it cannot be occupied and must be placed behind the principal structure and cannot be located between the principal structure and the DNR lake. - (B) Temporary Vehicles/Buildings.
+April 1 to November 1

+- ii.
+RV's must meet all principal structure setback requirements for the zone they are located in. - iii.
+Any occupied RV, including one that is intermittently occupied between April 1 and November 1 of any calendar year shall meet domestic sewage disposal requirements in accordance with Pine County sewage standards and standards of this ordinance. - iv.
+Any occupied RV, including one that is intermittently occupied between April 1 and November 1 of any calendar year shall obtain a permit from the Town or is in violation of this code. - v.
+A property within the Shoreland District may have up to one occupied RV with permit. - vi.
+A property within the Shoreland District may have up to one RV stored at the property, it cannot be occupied and must be placed behind the principal structure and cannot be located between the principal structure and the DNR lake.

+B. Temporary Vehicles/Buildings

+- i.
 Hereafter no person shall erect, alter the outside dimensions, or move any building or part thereof without first securing a permit.
-Licensed fish houses or "wheelhouses" may be temporarily parked in shoreland areas with a permit, provided setback requirements of Section 10.12 and 3.6 are met.
+Licensed fish houses or "wheelhouses" may be temporarily parked in shoreland areas with a permit, provided setback requirements of [Section 10.11](#) and [Section 3.6](#) are met.

-(C) Existing Campgrounds.
+C. Existing Campgrounds

+- i.
 The limitations imposed by this Section on the number of recreational vehicles that may be located on a property does not apply to lawfully established campgrounds that exist as of the effective date of this Ordinance.